alisio/docker-jupyterlab/readme.md

 # Docker Jupyter Lab

-Build a docker image for a container capable of running jupyter notebooks using Jupyter Lab.
+Build and deploy a container running jupyter notebooks using Jupyter Lab.
-The image is flexible enough so you can install additional python packages as needed using special environment variables.
+The Dockerfile creates an image that is flexible enough so you can install additional python packages at run-time as needed using special environment variables.

+You can build your own image or pull it from the docker hub [`alisio/jupyter-lab`](https://hub.docker.com/r/alisio/jupyter-lab)

+There are images available for the following architectures:

+* linux/amd64
+* linux/arm64
+* linux/arm/v7

+# Preinstalled Python libs

+The following python packages are installer during the build:

+* `jupyterlab` 3.3.4
+* `beautifulsoup4` 4.11.1
+* `matplotlib` 3.5.1
+* `numpy` 1.22.3
+* `pandas` 1.4.2
+* `scikit` mage 0.19.2
+* `scikit` earn 1.0.2
+* `scipy` 1.8.0
+* `swat` 1.6.1

 # Build